 where $S/N$ is given by Eq.\,(\ref{S_su_N_ratio_2}).
 The result of Eq.~(\ref{S-H-theorem}) is commonly known as the Shannon-Hartley theorem.

 Note that Eq.\,(\ref{Shannon_law}) holds under the assumption that the noise field is a continuous stochastic process sampled from a Gaussian distribution with known variance.
-However, as also shown in~\cite{Shannon1949}, the results for Gaussian noise channels are enough for the general characterization of classical channel capacities, since we can always refer -- at least approximately -- to the case of arbitrary noise sources by starting from the Gaussian one.
+However, as also shown in~\cite{Shannon1949}, the results for Gaussian noise channels are the starting point to characterize classical channel capacities, since we can always provide results -- at least approximately -- for arbitrary noise sources by first considering the Gaussian case.

-In what follows we present the results of our studies.
+In what follows we present the main results of our studies.
 In particular, we provide tight analytical lower-bounds for the error made in controlling a quantum system subject to arbitrary noise fields.
 For this purpose, we unify the classical Shannon theory for communication in the presence of noise, the information theoretical analysis of QOC as proposed in~\cite{Lloyd1} (but applied also to colored noise fields) and the Kofman-Kurizki decoherence theory for a quantum system coupled to an environment described by a continuum of levels~\cite{KofmanNAT2000,KofmanPRL2001}.

-\section{Error Limit and Time Bound}
+\section{Error limit and time bound}

-In this section we study how the channel capacity of the control problem transforms into a bound for the admissible precision (or error) of the QOC solution as well as a bound on the required time given the control resources.
-Such a time reflects an information theoretical speed limit that prevents from steering the system faster at given precision.
+In this section, we study how the channel capacity of the control problem transforms into a bound for the admissible precision (or error) of the QOC solution, as well as a bound on the required time given the control resources.
+Such a time reflects an information theoretical speed limit that prohibits steering the quantum system faster at given precision.